-Substance produced by bees from the nectar of flowering plants.
-Composed primarily of the sugars fructose and glucose and consumed as food, honey also has applications when it comes to skincare.
-This is due to its amino acid, peptide, antioxidant, and natural antibacterial composition.
+Honey is a substance produced by bees from the nectar of flowering plants.
+Composed primarily of the sugars fructose and glucose and consumed as food, honey also has benefits in skin care due to its amino acid, peptide, antioxidant, and natural antibacterial composition.
 Antioxidants found in honey include vitamins A, C, and E as well as flavonoid compounds triacetin, quercetin, and luteolin.

 The primary research on honey and skin has to do with its multi-faceted role in soothing various concerns.
 Dark honeys have a stronger antioxidant effect than light honeys.
 Regular honey is also known as clarified honey or purified honey—this is the type most grocery stores sell.